You did everything you were supposed to do. You built a successful career. You made people proud.

 WHERE TO START

-The free Positive Intelligence® Saboteur Assessment takes about five minutes and gives you a profile of what's been running underneath the pressure, the patterns shaping your decisions, your leadership, and how much of yourself you're able to bring into a room.
+The first step is to complete a short assessment.
+The Positive Intelligence® Saboteur Assessment takes about five minutes and gives us a clear view of the patterns that have been running underneath the pressure you’re carrying, shaping your decisions, your leadership, and how much of yourself you’re able to bring into the room.